 As always, it is proper etiquette to pack out what you pack in.
 There is nowhere to dispose of trash so you are responsible of packing yours out.
 I always bring a trash bag or two just to be safe!

-Camping at the Edge of the World was on my bucket list for many years and I am so glad I finally got the chance.
+Camping at the Edge of the World was on my bucket list for many years and I am so glad I’ve gotten to experience it twice now.
+Each time was as relaxing and beautiful as the other.
 It’ll stay high on my “best camping in flagstaff” list as it has been the center of many great memories.

-I definitely recommend camping a night or two on your way through Flagstaff- it is worth the detour!
+I definitely recommend camping a night or two on your way through Flagstaff- it is worth the long and bumpy detour!

 Also in Flagstaff:

 - How to hike Humphreys Peak- all you need to know

 - Camping at Lockett Meadow Campground in Flagstaff, AZ

 - Visit these 4 Sedona Wineries all in one day

 - 5 of the best Sedona Caves and how to find them